top of page

 Narrative intervention can provide meaningful goals for expressive language that will have positive academic and social impacts

-As an SLP who has worked extensively with both preschool- and elementary-aged kids, I've always kind of improvised my narrative intervention over the years, using ideas and strategies I've picked up along the way.
+As a speech-language pathologist who has worked extensively with both preschool- and elementary-aged kids, I've always kind of improvised my narrative intervention over the years, using ideas and strategies I've picked up along the way.

 But I knew it was time to do a deeper dive into narrative intervention.